jortsmoder/wikiofdark.art/docs/index.md

 - Limit your alcohol intake and avoid tobacco, as well as hard drugs because they will age the fuck out of you.
 - It also helps to keep an active lifestyle.

-#### Suncream
+#### Sunscreen

 The single most important thing is also the most boring.
-You should be applying suncream to your face everyday.
+You should be applying sunscreen to your face everyday.

 - [Sunscreen and prevention of skin aging: a randomized trial](https://pubmed.ncbi.nlm.nih.gov/23732711/){.source-link}